Overview

 6. In the Arguments box in the right pane, enter -FNV -O:"C:\Output"

-This argument will send the LOD output to a folder called Output on your C drive (the drive Windows is installed on).
-You can change this path if you would prefer the files to be generated elsewhere (do not use a UAC protected folder or the game folder).
+You can change the path if you would prefer the files to be generated elsewhere (do not use a UAC protected folder or the game folder).

 1. Select xLODGen from the executables drop-down in the top right of MO2 and click Run.

-2. Copy all settings from the image below:
+3. Copy all settings from the image below:

-3. Main LOD Settings - Objects and Trees
+4. Main LOD Settings - Objects and Trees

 Settings Explanation